James C. Kelly has been litigating class actions and complex commercial lawsuits in courts throughout the United States for over 18 years.

 During law school, Mr. Kelly interned for the Honorable Allan L. Gropper at the U.S. Bankruptcy Court, S.D.N.Y., and interned for the New York City Department of Finance, Office of Legal Affairs.

 Mr. Kelly obtained a B.S. in Accounting from the State University of New York at Binghamton (1999), where he was a member of Beta Alpha Psi, National Honor Society.

 Prior to practicing law, Mr. Kelly was a certified public accountant concentrating on the preparation and audit of corporate financial statements.

 Mr. Kelly has been designated by Super Lawyers as a “Rising Star” in 2014 and 2015 (See Super Laywers Website here).

-Mr. Kelly is admitted to the Bar of the State of New York, the Bar of the United States District Court for the Southern District of New York, and the Bar of the United States District Court for the Eastern District of New York.
+Mr. Kelly is admitted to the Bar of the State of New York, the Bar of the United States District Court for the Eastern District of New York, and the Bar of the United States District Court for the Southern District of New York.